Cacsjep/acap_missing_features_docs/docs/flow/reference.md

 - **Outputs**: `Error`.
 - **Properties**: Set the event name and choose stateless vs. stateful behavior; expose additional custom fields via the properties drawer.
 The UX warns (via `state.show_axis_create_dialog`) that Axis only sees these events while the graph is live.

+#### Axis Parameter (`AxisParameter`)
+- **Purpose**: Reads any AXParameter key through the ACAP parameter handler and exposes the latest string value together with any error messages.
+- **Inputs**: `Parameter Name` (string) – the AXParameter path you want to read, for example `Properties.System.SerialNumber` or `Image.I0.Appearance.Resolution`.
+Wire other nodes to build dynamic keys or type a fallback in the properties drawer.
+- **Outputs**: `Value` (string) – last successful parameter value; `Error` (string) – populated when the request fails (missing permissions, typos, or the device is unreachable).
+- **Notes**: The properties drawer includes a dedicated field so you can keep reading the same parameter even when nothing is connected.
+When another node drives the `Parameter Name` input the property field is ignored.

 #### Axis Outputs (`AxisOutput`)
 - **Purpose**: Fires VAPIX commands that toggle physical Axis output ports (relays/digital outs).
 - **Inputs**: configured per device inside the Axis dialog (the node populates inputs on the fly when selecting the device and available ports).